sanjiv-ranchod/website_test/index.md

       <img src="https://picsum.photos/250/400" alt="Profile Image">
     </div>
     <div class="about-text">
       <p> Hi there, my name is Sanjiv and welcome to my academic webpage!
-First, a bit about me...</p>
+A bit about me...</p>
       <p>
       I am a PhD student in Category Theory at the University of Cambridge, under the supervision on Professor Marcelo Fiore.
 My broad research interests are in Categorical Logic and Categorical Algebra.
       </p>